 Finding your niche market by what sells

-The key to making money from self-publishing is to write for readers, no matter your gender.
+The key to making money from self-publishing and selling on Amazon is to write for readers, no matter your gender.
 Good authors are good authors.
-But it means researching what readers buy, and why they buy books.
+But planning to sell means researching what readers buy, and why they buy books.

 One of the most important elements, apart from the story and having a good book editor, is a book cover that suits a certain genre.

 If you do a quick scan of any genre on Amazon, you will find a distinct similarity between the covers of the bestselling titles.

 It is because readers of specific genres have an expectation of how a cover should look when they search for a new book to read.

 Here are a few screen grabs from Amazon from five popular genres.

 If you scroll further down through each genre list on Amazon you will notice that many poor selling titles have low-quality covers that do not fit as typical of the genre.

 Your book cover is the first and most vital element in attracting the eyes or a potential book buyer.
 If you cover fails to get readers to click, you won’t make sales.
 Your cover has to attract attention before you can hope to start selling books.